labex-labs/open-source-labs/rust/rust-book/lab-ch19-06-macros/step5.md

 At this point, `cargo build` should complete successfully in both `hello_macro` and `hello_macro_derive`.
 Let’s hook up these crates to the code in Listing 19-30 to see the procedural macro in action!
-Create a new binary project in your `projects` directory using `cargo new pancakes`.
+Create a new binary project in your `project` directory using `cargo new pancakes`.
 We need to add `hello_macro` and `hello_macro_derive` as dependencies in the `pancakes` crate’s `Cargo.toml`.
 If you’re publishing your versions of `hello_macro` and `hello_macro_derive` to *https://crates.io*, they would be regular